tritemio/FRETBursts/README.md

 ##Installation

-Briefly, the installation consist in installing a scientific python distribution, downloading FRETBursts sources, and setting up a folder for the FRETBursts notebooks.
+Briefly, the installation requires installing a scientific python distribution, downloading FRETBursts sources, and setting up a folder for the FRETBursts notebooks.

-FRETBursts is loaded running a small script (`load_fretbursts.py`) placed in the notebooks folder.
-The first time you download FRETBursts, you need to run the [FRETBursts Installation.ipynb](http://nbviewer.ipython.org/github/tritemio/FRETBursts/blob/master/notebooks/FRETBursts Installation.ipynb) notebook that will write a configuration file containing FRETBursts's source folder.
+The first time you execute FRETBursts, you need to run the [FRETBursts Installation.ipynb](http://nbviewer.ipython.org/github/tritemio/FRETBursts/blob/master/notebooks/FRETBursts Installation.ipynb) notebook that will write a configuration file containing FRETBursts's source folder.
+After that, FRETBursts is loaded running a small script (`load_fretbursts.py`) placed in the notebooks folder.

 A detailed description of the installation can be found in: